March 20, 2020

 Researchers find four gene sequences from HIV inserted in the current coronavirus.
 Hmmm...

 Does the figure below ring any bells?
 If not, don't feel bad.
 It's a gene-sequence of the new coronavirus.
+(Feel free to zoom in with your browser for easier reading!)
 But what do those four little squares mean?

 Those are genes which have been inserted into the original virus

-And by vast coincidence those inserted genes are identical to genes that create a unique surface found on the HIV virus, that enable that virus to bind more effectively to a type of white blood cell.
+And by vast coincidence those inserted genes are identical to genes that create a unique protein found on the HIV virus, that enables that virus to bind more effectively to a type of white blood cell.
+But here the target is the "ACE-2 receptor" in the human airway.

-Virus experts say it's astronomically unlikely that this could have happened by accident.
+Virus experts say it's astronomically unlikely that these four inserts could have happened by accident.
 That suggests the genes were deliberately inserted, to make the virus more successful in infecting humans.
 Here's the link to the paper.
+That link has now become awfully hard to find!
+And there's a reason.

 Of course you're way too busy to click on that link, so I'll show you the relevant parts below: